adithyasolai/LinAlgCalculator/README.md

-# LinAlgCalculator
+# LinAlgEngine
 Contains the `Matrix` and `Vector` object classes.

-The current functions of my Linear Algebra Calculator include:
+The current functions of my Linear Algebra Engine include:
 -3 major row operations (Row Substitution, Row Scale, and Row Swap) -Convert a Matrix to Row-Reduced Echelon Form (RREF) -Find the determinant of a Matrix